Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 Pearson principle of hard and soft acid and base

-Hard acids prefer to combine with hard bases and soft acids prefer to combine with soft bases.
+Hard acids prefer to combine with hard bases, and soft acids prefer to combine with soft bases.

 Post a Comment